fieldtrip/website/workshop/cuttingeeg2021/tutorial_freq.md

     data            = ft_preprocessing(cfg);

-### Extract the vEOG as separate data struture, to use for blink detection
+### Extract the vEOG as separate data structure, to use for blink detection

 Identify and remove eye blinks using the DSS algorithm.
 See [this example](/example/use_denoising_source_separation_dss_to_remove_ecg_artifacts) for details.